casper-network/docs-archive/dapp/concepts/dApp-dev-getting-started-content.md

   What's it for, what's in it, how is it used for DApp developers

-  - [Contract types] -- Categories of contracts and their purpose
+  - [Contract Categories] -- Categories of contracts and their purpose

     - ...
     - ...
     - ...

-  - [Code Review](https://github.com/CasperLabs/CasperLabs/blob/dev/CONTRIBUTING.md)-- recommendations on coding standards, and how to review and publish your code
+  - [Coding Standards and Review](https://github.com/CasperLabs/CasperLabs/blob/dev/CONTRIBUTING.md)-- recommendations on coding standards, and how to review and publish your code

   - [Getting Help](https://github.com/CasperLabs/CasperLabs/tree/dev#getting-help) - Find us on Discord and Telegram.